Self-Organization and Complexity in Social Systems

 (2) Social Networks: Clustering & the Beginnings of Modularity

 While the division of labor is one form of social organization, social networks provides a tangible way for us to understand the structure of interactions among individuals in a group.
-Larger groups typically have network modularity, where individuals of the same type tend to cluster together.
+Larger groups typically have network modularity and assortativity, where individuals of the same type tend to cluster together.

 What causes social networks to go from being well-connected and homogenous to heterogenous and clustered?
-How does the diversity of a group influence the pattern of social interactions?
 How does the pattern of social interaction influence other properties of a group, like the division of labor?

 As a former Science Policy Fellow and current researcher in complex systems, the realm of the “science of science” is a perfect field to complexity theory and evolutionary theory to examine applied problems.